Prising apart geodesics by length in hyperbolic 3-manifolds: Proof of Theorem

-We note that the case that $M$ is an $I$-bundle over a surface follows directly from the discussion in Section \ref{curves on surfaces}.
+The case that $M$ is an $I$-bundle over a surface follows directly from the discussion in Section \ref{curves on surfaces}. \end{proof}

 Also, it is as yet unknown whether there exists a direct proof of Lemma \ref{acylindrical-bound-element} for $3$-manifolds containing essential annuli, which would not then require the topological joinery discussed in Section \ref{joinery} that is used to reduce the general case to the acylindrical case.

 We spend the remainder of this Section engaging in some speculation.
-We start by noting that it is not possible to make the constant $k(M,C)$ appearing in Theorem \ref{separating-by-length} independent of $M$.
+We start by noting that it is not possible to make the constant $k(M,C)$ appearing in Lemma \ref{acylindrical-bound-element} independent of $M$.
 To show this, we make use of the following simple case of Comar's variant of the Hyperbolic Dehn Filling Theorem.

 \begin{theorem} [see Comar \cite{comar}] Let $M$ be a compact, hyperbolizable $3$-manifold whose incompressible boundary $\partial M = S\cup T$ is the union of two surfaces, a torus $T $and a surface $S$ of genus at least two.
-Let $N= {\bf H}^3/\Gamma$ be a geometrically finite hyperbolic $3$-manifold and let $\psi: {\rm int}(M)\rightarrow N$ be an orientation-preserving homeomorphism.
+Let $N= {\mathbb H}^3/\Gamma$ be a geometrically finite hyperbolic $3$-manifold and let $\psi: {\rm int}(M)\rightarrow N$ be an orientation-preserving homeomorphism.
 Further assume that every parabolic element of $\Gamma$ lies (up to conjugacy) in the rank-two parabolic subgroup corresponding to $\pi_1(T)$.
 Let $(m, \ell)$ be a meridian-longitude basis for $T$, and let $(p_n, q_n) \rightarrow\infty$ be a divergent sequence of pairs of relatively prime integers.

-Then, for all sufficiently large $n$, there exists a representation $\beta_n\colon\Gamma\rightarrow {\rm PSL}_2 ({\bf C})$ with discrete image such that \begin{enumerate} \item $\beta_n(\Gamma)$ is a geometrically finite Kleinian group without parabolic elements uniformizing the $3$-manifold $M (p_n,q_n)$ obtained from $M$ by performing $(p_n, q_n)$ Dehn surgery along $T$; \item the kernel of $\beta_n\circ\psi_*$ is normally generated by $\{ m^{p_n} \ell^{q_n},\}$; and \item $\{ \beta_n\}$ converges to the identity representation of $\Gamma$. \end{enumerate} Moreover, if $i_n\colon M\rightarrow M(p_n, q_n)$ denotes the inclusion map, then for each $n$, there exists an orientation-preserving homeomorphism
+Then, for all sufficiently large $n$, there exists a representation $\beta_n\colon\Gamma\rightarrow {\rm PSL}_2 ({\mathbb C})$ with discrete image such that \begin{enumerate} \item $\beta_n(\Gamma)$ is a geometrically finite Kleinian group without parabolic elements uniformizing the $3$-manifold $M (p_n,q_n)$ obtained from $M$ by performing $(p_n, q_n)$ Dehn surgery along $T$; \item the kernel of $\beta_n\circ\psi_*$ is normally generated by $\{ m^{p_n} \ell^{q_n}\}$; and \item $\{ \beta_n\}$ converges to the identity representation of $\Gamma$. \end{enumerate} Moreover, if $i_n\colon M\rightarrow M(p_n, q_n)$ denotes the inclusion map, then for each $n$, there exists an orientation-preserving homeomorphism

 such that $\beta_n\circ \psi_*$ is conjugate to $(\psi_n)_*\circ (i_n)_*$. \end{theorem}

 As we have already seen, there are many possible hyperbolic structures on $3$-manifolds whose boundary is not the (possibly empty) union of tori, and so it is not clear {\em a priori} how to get a hyperbolic structure on the Dehn surgered manifold $M(p,q)$.
 One consequence of Theorem \ref{comar dehn} is that the hyperbolic structure on the original manifold $M$ is used to then impose a hyperbolic structure on $M(p,q)$; this follows from using $\Gamma$ and its images under the $\beta_n$.
 The other important consequence of Dehn surgery is that the length of the closed geodesic in the Dehn surgered manifold $M(p,q)$ homotopic to the core curve of the solid torus glued to $M$ to form $M(p,q)$ goes to $0$ as $(p,q)$ moves farther from $(0,0)$.
 These are the two facts that we need to prove the following Lemma.